ajunlonglive/MoroutinesProject/Docs/README_EN.md

 print(mor.Owner.name);
 ```

-### Object `MoroutinesOwner`
+### `MoroutinesDefaultOwner` object
-Actually **starting** (exactly launching, using the `Run` method) any moroutine will take place on the `MoroutinesOwner` object (that is, inside the `Run` method there is this code line `MoroutinesOwner.Instance.StartCoroutine(RunEnumerator())`), but it is well hidden from you and you do not have to try to find it or do anything with it.
-Just before your game starts, a `MoroutinesOwner` object will be created in the scene, which will be isolated in the `DontDestroyOnLoad` scene and hidden in it, so that you won't notice it.
+Just before your game starts, a `MoroutinesDefaultOwner` object will be created in the scene, which will be isolated and hidden in the `DontDestroyOnLoad` scene so you won't notice it.
+The actual execution of <b>all</b> moroutines takes place on this object.
+However, anyone can be the owner.
+Ownerless moroutines have `MoroutinesDefaultOwner` as their owner.

+### The `Owner` component
-- All ownerless moroutines are owned and run on the `MoroutinesOwner` object.
+- All orphaned moroutines are owned and run on the `MoroutinesOwner` object.
-- Moroutines with a host belong to their host objects and are launched on the `MoroutinesOwner` object.
+- Moroutines with an owner belong to their master objects and run on the `MoroutinesOwner` object.
-> Do not try to influence the `MoroutinesOwner` object in any way.
+> Do not attempt to affect the `MoroutinesOwner` object in any way.

 ### How the deactivation of the host objects is tracked
 To track the deactivation of moroutine hosts, the `DeactivationObserver` script is added to them (the hosts), which emits a `Deactivated` event, to which the moroutine associated with that host is subscribed in advance if the object is deactivated.
 The moruthina reacts to the deactivated event and calls the `Stop` method on itself, which causes the moruthina state to stop.